AdrianMarasigan/Software-Engineering-Learnings/Mini-Projects/Floppy Bird Clone/README.md

 ## Planning and Implementing the Code
 This project was based off of a Geeksforgeeks article on how to build the [flappy bird game](https://www.geeksforgeeks.org/how-to-make-flappy-bird-game-in-pygame/).

-The original code only had functions.
+The original code only had functions (refer to [original.py](https://github.com/c0olade/Software-Engineering-Journey/blob/main/Mini-Projects/Floppy%20Bird%20Clone/original.py)).
 I spent time to understand what was going on and decided to break it out into classes for the game, the config, and loading images.
 After I made the class updates, I decided to split up the classes into separate files instead:
 - config.py
 - game.py
 - image_loader.py